It's Election Day and voters will settle the bets on state on local offices

 “That said, the odds for margin of victory have dropped from 5% to 1%,” Barton said.

-Kyle Kondik and J. Miles Coleman, of the University of Virginia’s Center for Politics, aren’t betting.
+Kyle Kondik and J. Miles Coleman, of the University of Virginia’s Center for Politics, are not betting.
 In a Monday post to the center’s Sabato’s Crystal Ball, they said the results favor McAuliffe, sort of.

 “The race has been very close for a long time, based on our understanding of both public and private polling and modeling,” they wrote.
 “We kept the race at ‘leans Democratic’ anyway because, even in a close race, we’ve come to believe that a state’s baseline partisanship can break ties in favor of the state’s stronger party — which is the Democrats in Virginia.”